Corporate Governance

 The four persons appointed as outside directors satisfy the requirements for independent directors as stipulated by the Financial Instruments Exchange.
 They have been designated as independent directors of the Company because it has been determined that there is no risk of conflicts of interest with general shareholders.

-The two persons appointed as outside Audit & Supervisory Board members satisfy the requirements for independent auditors as stipulated by the Financial Instruments Exchange.
+The three persons appointed as outside Audit & Supervisory Board members satisfy the requirements for independent auditors as stipulated by the Financial Instruments Exchange.
 They have been designated as independent auditors of the Company because it has been determined that there is no risk of conflicts of interest with general shareholders.

 The Management Advisory Council was established as a forum for the candid exchange of opinions related to such matters as management issues, appointment and dismissal of management, nomination of candidates for director and Audit & Supervisory Board member, and compensation for management and directors.

-System diagram of corporate governance (as of June 14, 2022)
+System diagram of corporate governance (as of June 11, 2025)

-Figure:System diagram of corporate governance (as of June 14, 2022)
+Figure:System diagram of corporate governance

 Ratio of outside officers